i05nagai/memorandum/language/english_speaking.md

     * law
 * supply
     * supply somebody with
+    * our farms supplies frutis and vegetables to many local restaurants
 * translate a bookfrom one to another
     * She's famouswrite.
 Her books have been translated into many languages
     * Ads is in a particularly good position to make this trade-off because request successes and failures can be directly translated into revenue gained or lost